sensu/sensu-docs/content/sensu-go/5.21/plugins/assets-reference.md

 The Sensu backend executes handler, filter, and mutator assets.
 The Sensu agent executes check assets.
 At runtime, the backend or agent sequentially evaluates assets that appear in the `runtime_assets` attribute of the handler, filter, mutator, or check being executed.

-## Asset builds

-An asset build is the combination of an artifact URL, SHA512 checksum, and optional [Sensu query expression][1] filters.
-Each asset definition may describe one or more builds.

-{{% notice note %}}
-**NOTE**: Assets that provide `url` and `sha512` attributes at the top level of the `spec` scope are [single-build assets](#asset-definition-single-build-deprecated), and this form of asset defintion is deprecated.
-We recommend using [multiple-build asset defintions](#asset-definition-multiple-builds), which specify one or more `builds` under the `spec` scope.
-{{% /notice %}}

-### Asset build evaluation

-For each build provided in an asset, Sensu will evaluate any defined filters to determine whether any build matches the agent or backend service's environment.
-If all filters specified on a build evaluate to `true`, that build is considered a match.
-For assets with multiple builds, only the first build which matches will be downloaded and installed.

-### Asset build download

-Sensu downloads the asset build on the host system where the asset contents are needed to execute the requested command.
-For example, if a check definition references an asset, the Sensu agent that executes the check will download the asset the first time it executes the check.
-The asset build the agent downloads will depend on the filter rules associated with each build defined for the asset.

-Sensu backends follow a similar process when pipeline elements (filters, mutators, and handlers) request runtime asset installation as part of operation.

-{{% notice note %}}
-**NOTE**: Asset builds are not downloaded until they are needed for command execution.
-{{% /notice %}}

-When Sensu finds a matching build, it downloads the build artifact from the specified URL.
-If the asset definition includes headers, they are passed along as part of the HTTP request.
-If the downloaded artifact's SHA512 checksum matches the checksum provided by the build, it is unpacked into the Sensu service's local cache directory.

-Set the backend or agent's local cache path with the `--cache-dir` flag.
-Disable assets for an agent with the agent `--disable-assets` [configuration flag][30].

-{{% notice note %}}
-**NOTE**: Asset builds are unpacked into the cache directory that is configured with the `--cache-dir` flag.
-{{% /notice %}}

-Use the `--assets-rate-limit` and `--assets-burst-limit` flags for the [agent][40] and [backend][41] to configure a global rate limit for fetching assets.

-### Asset build execution

-The directory path of each asset defined in `runtime_assets` is appended to the `PATH` before the handler, filter, mutator, or check `command` is executed.
-Subsequent handler, filter, mutator, or check executions look for the asset in the local cache and ensure that the contents match the configured checksum.

-See the [example asset with a check][31] for a use case with a Sensu resource (a check) and an asset.

 ## Asset format specification